-Patients may also complain of itchy skin, dry mucous membranes, headache, problems with attention and memory, blurred vision, and a smell of acetone in the breath.
+Patients may also complain of itchy skin, dry mucous membranes, headaches, problems with attention and memory, blurred vision, and the smell of acetone in the breath.
 If you experience any of these symptoms, you should contact your physician.

 If the treatment plan for diabetes is not correct, it can cause serious consequences, including medical complications and death.